rupertford/melody/docs/installation.rst

 .. note ::

    In some systems the resultant installation directory is not automatically added to the PYTHONPATH so must be done manually.
+The installation path will be ``${HOME}/.local/lib/pythonx.y/site-packages`` where ``x.y`` is the version of Python being used.

 If you would like to uninstall melody (after installing using the setup.py script) you can do so using pip.
 You may see a number of error messages but